Commemorative Naming Policy for Municipal Parks, Streets and Facilities

 - Receipt of a Nomination/Application: All requests for commemorative naming are to be submitted in writing by completing the Commemorative Naming Application Form and supporting documentation.

 - In cases where there is no opposition received during the public consultation period, a report can be submitted directly to the appropriate Standing Committee and Council, without the reconvening of the CNC for a second meeting.
-Opposition is defined as a clear expression that the candidate in question does not meet the criteria for commemoration as outlined in this policy.
+Opposition is defined as a clear expression that the candidate in question does not meet the criteria for commemoration as outlined in this policy, and does not include general comments in opposition to the principles of the policy.

 B. Process for Commemorative Street Naming